University of Delaware: College of Arts & Sciences

 • Visual and Material Culture

 Together, the Africana Studies faculty at UD cultivate and advance the department’s mission to engage in research that is accessible and relevant to Black communities and to practice teaching that develops deeper and broader understandings of justice and freedom in our society.
+Our teaching is central to our mission, as Africana faculty view our classrooms as sites of change-making toward more just futures.
+The Continuing Track Assistant Professor position will contribute to this mission not only in the department but more broadly across UD.
 More department information is on our website: https://www.africanastudies.udel.edu/.

 Founded in 1743, the University of Delaware (www.udel.edu) combines attention to academic tradition and innovation, offering students the latest instructional and research methods and technology.
 The University’s location in Newark, Delaware, is along the I-95 Northeast corridor of the US, in proximity to major cities, institutions, resources, and recurring events important to Africana Studies.
 Situated midway between Philadelphia and Baltimore, the campus is about two hours by train/car north to New York City or south to Washington, DC.
 The University is one of the oldest land-grant institutions in the nation, one of 19 sea-grant institutions, and one of only 13 space-grant institutions.
 The Carnegie Foundation for the Advancement of Teaching classifies UD as a “Doctoral University with Very High Research Activity.” (https://carnegieclassifications.iu.edu/lookup/view_institution.php?unit_id=130943) The University of Delaware has received the Community Engagement classification from the Carnegie Foundation.